EduardoPetrini/hadoop/README.md

 # Apriori Algorithm Implementations on MapReduce and Spark

-This projec contains some Apriori implementations on Hadoop/MapReduce and Spark.
-The implementations is organized in branchs as follow:
+This project contains some Apriori implementations on Hadoop/MapReduce and Spark.
+The implementations are organized in branchs as follow:

 ### Hadoop
  - IMRApriori v2 (Farzanier & Cercone, 2013) named here as IMRAprioriAcc in [dev/IMRAprioriAcc](https://github.com/EduardoPetrini/hadoop/tree/dev/IMRAprioriAcc) branch.